mpoder/test-assignment/README.md

 -   Clone this repository
 -   Ensure that you are at the solution folder
--   Change the initialPage field in config/serve.json to fit a test page that is available to you.
+-   Change the initialPage field in config/serve.json to fit a test page that is available to you
 -   in the command-line run:
     -   **npm install**
     -   **gulp serve**